 Putting together a good survey

 We'll walk you through considerations for good survey design.
-We'll discuss strengths and weaknesses of different types of questions, proper sequencing and clarity of questions, visual design, and the pros and cons of different delivery methods (e.g., in-person interviews, online and mailed surveys).
+We'll discuss the strengths and weaknesses of different types of questions, proper sequencing and clarity of questions, visual design, and the pros and cons of different delivery methods (e.g., in-person interviews, online and mailed surveys).
 We'll delve into Extension's survey resources for your future use, including survey templates and a question bank.
 Finally, participants will learn how to test a survey instrument before release.

 Mobilizing a task force